-As we proceed through the assigned readings, we will have groups of five students serve as our discussion leaders on 11 occasions.
+As we proceed through the assigned readings, we will have groups of five students serve as our discussion leaders on 13 occasions.
 Each group will be assigned a theory (or set of theories).
 As discussion leaders, students will be expected to: (a) demonstrate how the assigned theory explains offending behavior with the use of a fiction-based movie or television show and (b) engage the class in discussion about the theory and the example.
 Each group will have 45 minutes to present the project, should come to class with a well-designed visual aid or handout to share, and should have no more than 12 minutes of video.
-Videos must have subtitles for the class presentation.

 All group members will need to meet with the instructor during office hours or in an appointment the week or two before the presentation.
 In addition, on the Sunday before you present, the group will need to send the instructor an email (cc-ing all group members) with a link to the selected video, a copy of the visual aid/handout and an explanation of how the film or tv show relates to the theory.
-The DLG work will account for 20% of your final grade.
 Your grade will be based on your group members' assessment of your contributions and the instructor's assessment of the quality of the work and success of the discussion.